restful-open-annotation/spec/api-core.md

 ## Overview

-The core API defines a single collection resource, `annotations`.
-This collection and the individual `annotation` resources it contains can be manipulated using [HTTP methods](http://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol#Request_methods) in the standard way:
+The core API defines two resouce types, the collection resource `annotations` and individual `annotation` resources contained in these collections.
+These resources can be manipulated using [HTTP methods](http://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol#Request_methods) in the standard way: